If it’s never our fault, we can’t take responsibility for it. If we can’t take responsibility for it, we’ll always be its victim.

 It’s important to understand that when you’re playing the victim card, that it’s the stories you tell yourself that are writing the script for your behavior.
-Therefore, the moment you begin telling yourself a new set of stories that can help empower you, is the moment you will begin making better choices and decisions moving forward.
+Therefore, the moment you begin telling yourself a new set of stories that can help empower you is the moment you will begin making better choices and decisions moving forward.

 Stop Indulging in Addictions

 Something else that will keep you stuck in victim mentality mode, are all those addictions you indulge in to help you feel better about yourself.
-These behaviors will of course vary from person-to-person but can often come in the form of binge-eating, television addiction, smoking, alcohol, and anything else that you use as a coping mechanism to help you deal with situations that you feel you are unable to control.
+These behaviors will, of course, vary from person-to-person but can often come in the form of binge-eating, television addiction, smoking, alcohol, and anything else that you use as a coping mechanism to help you deal with situations that you feel you are unable to control.

 You will often indulge in these behaviors because of the fact that they provide you with a semblance of control over your life and circumstances.
-With control you have hope, and with hope there shines a light at the end of the tunnel.
+With control you have hope, and with hope, there shines a light at the end of the tunnel.
 However, this kind of hope if fleeting because it doesn’t at all help you make the most of the situation you find yourself in.
-It’s as through you’re retreating instead of advancing forward.
+It’s as though you’re retreating instead of advancing forward.
 And every time you retreat you are at that moment giving away your personal power.

 As such, it’s important to acknowledge that indulging in these kinds of addictions won’t fix your problems; it won’t make things any better.
-In fact it might even exacerbate your problems even further.
+In fact, it might even exacerbate your problems even further.

 Ignoring something doesn’t mean it will go away.
 You can’t avoid dealing with some situations.
-Yes, you can retreat temporarily, but sooner or later these things will came back into your life and you will need to deal with them.
+Yes, you can retreat temporarily, but sooner or later these things will come back into your life and you will need to deal with them.

 Playing the victim card just won’t work long-term.
-Yes, it will give you a temporary reprieve, however the problem will still be there and unless someone reaches out and rescues you, then sooner or later you will need to deal with the situation you are trying so desperately to avoid.
+Yes, it will give you a temporary reprieve, however, the problem will still be there and unless someone reaches out and rescues you, then sooner or later you will need to deal with the situation you are trying so desperately to avoid.
 As such, it’s critical to stop pulling away and using the victim card as an excuse to avoid the situation altogether.
 Only through tackling the situation head-on will you make progress that will help move your life forward in a better way.

 How to Stop Playing the Victim Card